-Any student caught stealing tools, instruments, books, etc. and/or committing acts considered to be intentional "theft by deception" (trying to pass counterfeit money for example), w ν ill be subject to three (3) to ten (10) days of out-of-school suspension from CWCTC and the matter may be reported to the police for further investigation.
-The student will be responsible for the return/payment of/for item(s) taken from C case may be.
-WCTC or victim, as the Before the student can return to school, there will be a parent conference with the involved parties. principal and other ☐ Legal Action/Law Enforcement Officials may be notified.
+Any student caught stealing tools, instruments, books, etc. and/or committing acts considered to be intentional "theft by deception" (trying to pass counterfeit money for example), will be subject to three (3) to ten (10) days of out-of-school suspension from CWCTC and the matter may be reported to the police for further investigation.
+The student will be responsible for the return/payment of/for item(s) taken from CWCTC or victim, as the case may be.
+Before the student can return to school, there will be a parent conference with the principal and other involved parties.
+Legal Action/Law Enforcement Officials may be notified.